kubb-labs/kubb/docs/plugins/react/hooks/index.md

 ## useFile

-With `useFile` you can get all props needed to create a file(path, baseName, source).
+With `useFile` you can get the context of the current file(basePath, name, ...)

 ::: code-group